During severe weather we ensure, as far as is reasonably practicable, that safe passage along the highway is not endangered by snow or ice.

 The Dartford tunnels

-The Dartford crossing provides an essential transport link between Kent and Essex enabling the movement of good accross the country.
+The Dartford crossing provides an essential transport link between Kent and Essex enabling the movement of goods accross the country.

 The Dartford tunnels have been classified as category ‘C’ tunnels under the ADR regulations (Carriage of Dangerous Goods by Road).
 HGVs carrying dangerous goods need to be escorted through the tunnel in accordance with the International Carriage of Dangerous Goods by Road (2017) act.

 It is a vital part of our operation to ensure that Dangerous goods are transported safely through our tunnels, presenting minimal risk to the travelling public.
 Dangerous Good are classified as materials or items with hazardous properties which, if not properly controlled, present a potential hazard to human health and safety, infrastructure and/ or their means of transport.

 Click here to access the Dartford Crossing Dangerous Goods Listing.